Professor Chris Ryan

 Phone: +64 7 838 4259

-Professor Chris Ryan undertakes research in the field of tourism, and has developed research interests in China in the last two decades, including contractual work with Chinese partners such as Beijing Union University and others.
+Professor Chris Ryan undertakes research in the field of tourism, and has developed research interests in China in the last two decades, including contractual work with Chinese partners such as Beijing Union University, Sun Yat-sen University and others.
 He has also undertaken reports for the United Nations World Tourism Organization in China, is editor of Tourism Critiques: Practice and Theory, and for 25 years was editor of Tourism Management and took it to its current position as the leading tourism research journal.
 He also founded Tourism Management Perspectives, which is also a SSCI cited journal.
 Tourism Critiques is fully Plan S compliant.

 Chris is interested in tourist behaviours, motivations and the social, environmental and economic consequences of those behaviours with a specific interest in China and cutlural differences.
 He utilises both quantative and qualitative techniques including discriminate analysis, SEM, regressions etc and textual analysis software.